Defiant-System/solitaire/public/help/index.md

 	Solitaire
 </h1>

-This game has four different setups:
+This application has four different types of solitaire games.
+Read about the rules for each individual game by scrolling down.
+Enjoy!
 * Solitaire
 * Freecell
 * Spider